Supporting the GSA Foundation

 Assets that have appreciated in value and are owned for more than one year can result in significant tax savings.
 You may receive an income tax deduction on the market value, and you bypass any capital gains tax on the gain or growth since the time of purchase.

 Charitable rollovers from your Individual Retirement Accounts to support GSA’s mission and programs through the GSA Foundation can be a great way to give at the end of the year.
-The Taxpayer Relief Act of 2012 restored the popular IRA charitable rollover provision, allowing donors age 70½ or older to realize significant benefits for gifts completed before 31 December 2017.
+The Taxpayer Relief Act of 2012 restored the popular IRA charitable rollover provision, allowing donors age 72 or older to realize significant benefits for gifts made from either a traditional or Roth IRA.
 See benefits of funding charitable gifts from traditional or Roth IRA assets.
 If you would like to request a transfer of assets to GSAF, you may use this sample letter to your financial advisor to request a transfer.

 Bequests provide a way for you to remember the GSA Foundation in your will and can reduce your inheritance taxes.
 Your will can designate gifts of cash, securities or other property, or a percentage of the remainder of your estate.